MileHacker Logo

 Post-War Development

 After the war, Chongqing continued its path of development.
 In 1997, Beijing elevated Chongqing to the status of a direct-controlled municipality, a designation shared only by Beijing, Shanghai, and Tianjin.
-This change gave Chongqing greater autonomy in its economic and social development.
+This change gave Chongqing greater autonomy in its financial and social development.

 Historical Visit